jgraley/inferno-cpp2v/src/node/node_interface.md

 # Vida Nova Node Interface

-This document explains how to define nodes for Vida Nova so that programs may be represented using trees (in the compiler sense ) made up of these nodes.
+This document explains how to define nodes for Vida Nova so that programs may be represented using trees made up of these nodes.
 It will be useful to all users of Vida Nova.

 ## 1 Introduction